 Daycare, Camps, and Recreational Programs: State Laws and Regulations

 Even though federal laws provide protection for children with disabilities, state law often impacts whether non-nursing staff at a daycare or other programs can provide insulin injections and emergency glucagon injections.
 These provisions take the form of laws, regulations, or state Board of Nursing policies or guidelines and enable staff at daycare and other programs to meet the needs of children with diabetes.
 Parents and other advocates can use this information to educate a daycare, camp, or other organization about how the organization can ensure that a child with diabetes can safely and equally enjoy the program.
+For more information about the rights of kids with diabetes attending camp, check out this fact sheet.
+It gives information about the law, and practical tips for preparing for summer camp for kids with diabetes.

 Every state has laws that affect who can provide diabetes care, but only those laws that specifically authorize or require an entity to provide medication or services are listed here.
 Sometimes the law is difficult to interpret.